 Paternoster is growing very rapidly.
-We have a talented team that brings senior experience from larger agencies as well as in house roles.
-The beauty of Paternoster is that, despite its size, it can offer a whole range of communications services, from investor relations to public affairs, from transactions to crisis communications, and from corporate brand work to financial communications and digital strategy.
-All delivered by a team of advisors who know what they are doing.
+We have a talented team that brings senior experience from larger agencies as well as in-house roles.
+The beauty of Paternoster is that, despite our size, we can offer a wide range of communications services, delivered by experienced professionals who know what they are doing.

 We’re always on the lookout for talent with which to grow the team.
 If you’d like to work with us, please do get in touch.

-Tom is one of the most experienced reputational advisors in the UK, with deep experience of advising businesses and institutions in Europe, the US, the Gulf States and Asia on how to build and protect their reputations.
+Tom is one of the most experienced communications advisors in the UK, with deep experience of advising businesses and institutions in Europe, the US, the Gulf States and Asia on how to build and protect their reputations.

 Having graduated from the University of St Andrews with an MA in English literature, Tom spent three years at Price Waterhouse training as a Chartered Accountant.
 From there he went to Brunswick - first as the press clippings boy and working up to join the partnership 6 years later.

-He is a highly experienced advisor to independent school governors and academic institutions, typically in crisis situations.
-As a Chairman of governors himself, he is able to offer advice on governance as well as reputation risk, and typically acts as spokesman for the school to the media.
+He is a highly experienced advisor to independent school governors and academic institutions.
+As a former Chair of governors himself, he is able to offer advice on governance as well as reputation risk, and typically acts as spokesman for the school to the media.

 Extracurricular interests include working on Sundays as a priest in the Church of England and as a Canon at Ely Cathedral.
 Tom speaks French.

-Jane has worked in publishing and communications for over 30 years, initially for the newly launched Independent newspaper and then a succession of magazines, including Publishing Director of the journalist’s journal, Press Gazette and the National Press Awards, where she rubbed shoulders with some Fleet Street legends: the mid 1990s was an exciting time to be in the milieu of the national press and she loved every minute of it.
+Jane has worked in publishing and communications for over 30 years, initially for the newly launched Independent newspaper and then a succession of magazines, including Publishing Director of the journalist’s journal, the Press Gazette.

-Subsequent publishing roles included Wine Magazine and the International Wine Challenge, where she nurtured an already enthusiastic appreciation of the subject, and some automotive periodicals, before a move into the Public Sector as a Communications Director at the Department of Health, producing a couple of children along the way.
+Subsequent publishing roles included Wine Magazine and the International Wine Challenge, where she nurtured an already enthusiastic appreciation of the subject, before a move into the Public Sector as a Communications Director at the Department of Health, producing a couple of children along the way.

 After a family move to Africa, while raising two small children, she volunteered for a local education charity before re-training as a biology and chemistry teacher and working in British curriculum prep and secondary schools.
 Jane left the teaching profession when her own children came to boarding school in the UK and began working as a freelance writer for a wide range of organisations, including large commercial outfits, NGOs and government agencies, before joining Paternoster as their Schools’ Lead earlier this year.
-As a believer in education and life-long learning, she begins an MA in journalism this September, part time to accommodate her work and nomadic lifestyle, and continues to travel widely, drink expensively and spend time with her horse, dogs, husband and children.
+She continues to travel widely, drink expensively and spend time with her horse, dogs, husband and children.
 In that order.